mahmoud/clastic/docs/tutorial.rst

 in the same page as the form instead of moving to a second page.
 In order to achieve this,
-we're going to use JavaScript to update the page with data received sent to and received from the application using JSON.
+we're going to use JavaScript to update the page with data sent to and received from the application using JSON.

 First, we're going to change our ``show_time()`` endpoint function to accept and return JSON data.